Ding Xuexiang: Foreign affairs

 In May 2023, he attended the eight annual meeting of the New Development Bank.
 In July 2023, China and the European Union held the 4th EU-China High Level Environment and Climate Dialogue.
 The European delegation to China was led by Frans Timmermans, while China was represented by Ding.
 Both sides declared they will continue to cooperate in combating climate change, biodiversity loss and pollution.
 Both sides agreed to ensure the success of COP28, implement the Kunming-Montreal Global Biodiversity Framework, advance the High Seas Treaty, cooperate in water policy, and reach a global agreement on plastic pollution by 2024.
 Both sides also agreed to support a circular economy.
 In November 2023, Ding attended COP28 in Dubai.

-In November 2024, he visited Singapore and met with Singaporean Prime Minister Lawrence Wong, attending the 20th Joint Council for Bilateral Cooperation with Deputy Prime Minister Gan Kim Yong.
+In November 2024, he visited Singapore and met with Singaporean Prime Minister Lawrence Wong.
+He also attended the 20th Joint Council for Bilateral Cooperation, where he met with Deputy Prime Minister Gan Kim Yong.
 In January 2025, he attended the annual World Economic Forum summit, where he gave a speech saying China does not "seek trade surplus".
-In November 2025, Ding attended COP30 in Belém, Brazil.
+In November 2025, Ding visited Uruguay and also attended COP30 in Belém, Brazil.
+In April 2026, he visited Turkmenistan and met with Turkmen President Serdar Berdimuhamedov.
+In September 2026, he visited Vladivostok to attend the Eastern Economic Forum, where he met with Russian President Vladimir Putin.

 Hong Kong

 In September 2023, Ding delivered a pre-recorded video message to the opening ceremony of a two-day forum on the Belt and Road Initiative in Hong Kong.
-In November 2023, Ding met about 150 youth representatives from Hong Kong and Macao for the first time in Beijing and conveyed Xi Jinping's affection for young people.
+In November 2023, Ding met about 150 youth representatives from Hong Kong and Macao for the first time in Beijing.
 He pledged to support youth development in Hong Kong with more "concrete work", including on study and job opportunities, starting up businesses and housing issues, addressing young people as the "new blood" for the nation's development.

 In March 2024, Ding met with Hong Kong deputies at the National People's Congress, where he called for swiftly enacting the Article 23 legislation.
-In March 2025, Ding addressed the Hong Kong deputies at the NPC, praising Hong Kong for economic "breakthroughs" in 2024 while also calling for an emphasis on security.
+In March 2025, Ding addressed the Hong Kong deputies at the NPC, praising Hong Kong for economic advancements in 2024 while also calling for an emphasis on security.
+In March 2026, Ding met with the Hong Kong and Macau members of the NPC and the Chinese People's Political Consultative Conference, where he called on the Hong Kong Legislative Council to "contribute under the executive-led system", while expressing optimism for Legislative Council president Starry Lee.

 Personal life

 Ding's wife previously worked in the education sector.
 The couple have a son, who works in the China Development Bank.
+According to the South China Morning Post, Ding possesses "perfect writing skills" and a "famously strong memory", and is known for "quickly turning his bosses' public remarks on trips into official notices without referring to notes".